31 Building Machine Learning Models

 31.7 Diagnostics

-An important part of data analysis is visualizing results to determine why we are failing.
-How we do this depends on the application.
-Below we show the images of digits for which we made an incorrect prediction.
-Here are some errors for the random forest:
+An important part of data analysis is visualizing results to better understand our model fit and also determine why we are failing.
+How we do this depends on the application but below we provide some examples for the example of handwritten digit recognition.

 31.8 Ensembles